sofia-creates/sofia-creates/README.md

 I am a frontend developer student graduating May 2025 from Nackademin, with a background in marketing and design.

-👩‍💻 Currently on internship @ ICA-gruppen.
+👩‍💻 Currently doing my thesis @ ICA-gruppen.

 🌱 Currently learning Vue.js as well as coding for accessibility.